akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

     If true than this transition can be used to start new workflow.
 At least one start transition is required if workflow doesn't have start_step attribute.
 * **options**
-    Options of transition that can have additional configuration, for example - frontent_options
+    Options of transition that can have additional configuration, for example option with name frontend (a list frontend options)

 Example
 -------